 Our key regressor is international financial remoteness.
-As this is the novelty of the paper, the literature is of little help.7 We begin our analysis with a simple measure that we consider to be crude but convenient; we use the natural logarithm of the great-circle distance to the closest major financial center (London, New York, or Tokyo), and drop Japan, the UK and the US from our estimation.
+As this is the novelty of the paper, the literature provides little guidance concerning its measurement.
+We begin our analysis with a simple measure that we consider to be crude but convenient; we use the natural logarithm of the great-circle distance to the closest major financial center (London, New York, or Tokyo), and drop Japan, the UK and the US from our estimation.
 By this measure, Mauritius and Lesotho are the countries most remote from international financial activity (Belgium and the Netherlands are the least).